abaya7721/JavaConsoleAppInventoryManager/README.md

 # Inventory Manager
-App which uses console-based interace to manage inventory stored in a SQL database.
+App which uses console-based interface to manage inventory stored in a SQL database.

 ## Classes
   1. View